ZapDos7/java-interview-problems/notes/questions.md

 > * Decision made by the compiler, not at runtime.
 > * Improves code readability and flexibility.

+65. Can we make array volatile in Java?
+> Yes, you can make an array volatile in Java but only the reference which is pointing to an array, not the whole array.
+If one thread changes the reference variable to points to another array, that will provide a volatile guarantee, but if multiple threads are changing individual array elements they won't be having happens before guarantee provided by the volatile modifier.

 ## Spring Boot
 1. What is the difference between Java EE and Spring?